Phantomghoul/I-believe-we-re-born-to-suffer-in-this-world-and-this-repository-is-proof-of-my-sufferage/README.md

-# Just-Coding-problems
+# I believe we're just born to suffer, this repository is proof of that
-This is just a repository just composed of problems that I have been solving
+This is just a repository just composed of problems that I have been solving, planning on including a 1000 files in here.